thomasgallo/Emarus/README.md

 ```

 ### Result
-The robot has not yet been tested on a real field but on one created with the what wobsereve could used.
-The result can observed in the following video.
+The robot has not yet been tested on a real field but on a temporary one we created for testing purposes.
+The result can be observed in the following video.

 ![](20200205_234115.gif)

-The robot is perfectly achieving the strategie put in place.
-The fake ball created does not roll so is not able to reach easily the goal but this will not happend with a real ball.
+The robot is perfectly achieving the strategy put in place.
+The fake ball created does not roll so is not able to reach easily the goal but this will not happened with a real ball.